manuelbl/SwissQRBill/README.md

 For demonstration pruposes, there is code for an Angular UI and a web service in addition to the Java library.
 Try it yourself and [create a QR bill](https://www.codecrete.net/qrbill).

+**Note: Release candiate 1 is ready.
+It implements version 2 of the specification release on November 15, 2019.**

 ## Introduction

 The Swiss QR bill is the new QR code based payment format that will replace the current payment slip starting at 30 June, 2020.
-The new payment slip with the QR code is either directly printed at the bottom of an invoice or added to the invoice on a separate sheet.
+The new payment slip will in most cases be sent electronically.
+But it can still be printed at the bottom of an invoice or added to the invoice on a separate sheet.
 The payer scans the QR code with his/her mobile banking app to initiate the payment.
-No other data needs to be entered.
+Only the payment dates needs to be entered.
 The payment just needs to be confirmed.

 The invoicing party can easily synchronize the received payment with the accounts-receivable accounting as they payment comes with a full set of data including the reference number used on the invoice.
 So the Swiss QR bill is convenient for the payer and payee.